 ELS@H: Cutting-Edge Research Is Informing the Early Education Field

-- The study is yielding important insights about young children’s development and early learning settings.
+- The study has yielded important insights about young children’s development and their experiences in early learning settings.

-Early education researchers and policymakers are trying to understand and build on the benefits of early learning programs.
-But much of the research dates to the 1960s and 1970s and doesn’t capture the diversity of today’s population and care settings.
-New research is needed to identify the short- and long-term effects of early learning experiences—from social, emotional, and cognitive and how they link to adult success—so that we can make informed investments in today’s children.
+Researchers and policymakers are trying to understand and build on the benefits of early learning programs.
+New research was needed to identify the short- and long-term effects of early learning experiences—from social, emotional, and cognitive, to how they link to adult success—so that we can make informed investments in today’s children.
 Additionally, the COVID-19 pandemic interrupted the education of children across the globe, and new research was needed to better understand the impact of the pandemic on the wellbeing of children, families, and early care and education providers.

 - A Focus on Family Child Care: Helping Those Hardest Hit by the COVID-19 Pandemic – Brief 1